Press Council of Ireland

 The Press Council of Ireland is a self-regulatory body that is tasked with maintaining ethical standards and accountability in Irish journalism.
-Established in 2008, it provides the public with an independent forum for resolving complaints against the press while safeguarding the right to freedom of expression.
+Established in 2008, it is intended to provide the public with an independent forum for resolving complaints against the press while aiming to ensure the freedom of the press.

 Overview

 The Press Council of Ireland is an independent body established in 2008 to maintain the professional standards of journalism in Ireland and provide the public with a system of redress for complaints against newspapers, magazines, and online news outlets.
 Its creation followed recommendations by an independent committee in 2007, which advocated for a self-regulatory system to balance media freedom with accountability.
-The Council was launched alongside the Office of the Press Ombudsman, and both institutions were later underpinned by the Defamation Act 2009, which formally recognised the Council’s role in resolving complaints as an alternative to legal action.
+The body was launched alongside the Office of the Press Ombudsman, and both institutions were later underpinned by the Defamation Act 2009, which formally recognised the Press Council's role in resolving complaints as an alternative to legal action.

-The Council operates as a self-regulatory body funded entirely by its members, which include all major national newspapers, many local and regional titles, several magazines, and a number of digital-only publishers.
-It is made up of thirteen members drawn from the public and the media sector, with appointments made by an independent Appointments Committee.
+The council operates as a self-regulatory body funded entirely by its members, which include all major national newspapers, many local and regional titles, several magazines, and a number of digital-only publishers.
+It is made up of thirteen members drawn from the public and the media sector, with appointments made by an independent appointments committee.
 This structure is intended to ensure a balance between media expertise and public interest, while maintaining independence from government or corporate control.

-Central to the Council’s work is the Code of Practice, which sets out principles that member publications are expected to uphold.
+Central to the organisation's work is a code of practice, which sets out principles that member publications are expected to uphold.
 These include commitments to truth and accuracy, respect for privacy, protection of sources, and the right of reply.
 When individuals believe a publication has breached these standards, they can lodge a complaint with the Press Ombudsman.
-The Ombudsman first attempts to resolve issues through mediation, and where this fails, makes a formal decision.
-In complex or disputed cases, appeals can be made to the Council itself.
+The ombudsman first attempts to resolve issues through mediation, and where this fails, makes a formal decision.
+In complex or disputed cases, appeals can be made to the Press Council itself.

 The Press Council does not impose fines or legal sanctions, but it does require publications to publish its decisions in full when complaints are upheld.
 This form of reputational accountability is seen as the primary form of redress, particularly given the speed and accessibility of the complaints process compared to litigation.
-The Council’s annual reports often note that only a small number of complaints are ultimately upheld, which is sometimes interpreted as a sign of responsible journalism among member outlets.
+The council's annual reports often note that only a small number of complaints are ultimately upheld, which is sometimes interpreted as a sign of responsible journalism among member outlets.

-In the 2020s, the Council has sought to adapt to changing media habits, particularly the rise of online platforms and independent digital journalism.
+In the 2020s, the Press Council has sought to adapt to changing media habits, particularly the rise of online platforms and independent digital journalism.
 In 2025, it launched a review of its membership criteria to consider the inclusion of online writers and new media platforms such as Substack, reflecting growing public reliance on non-traditional sources of news.